IvandeMurard/fb-agent-mvp/README.md

 > **An intelligence layer that lives WHERE you work, not another dashboard to check.**
 >
-> AI-powered demand forecasting for hotel F&B operations — connecting to any PMS through a semantic abstraction and delivering insights where managers actually work: dashboard, WhatsApp, Slack, or Teams.
+> AI-powered demand forecasting for hotel F&B operations.
+With easy connect to any PMS through a semantic abstraction, delivering insights where managers actually work: dashboard, WhatsApp, Slack, or PMS.

 ---